KunalSalunkhe12/YUMYUM-Food-ordering-app/README.md

 # YumYum - Food Ordering App 🍕🍟

+## Note:

+This Project first used the Swiggy API to fetch data.
+But now it uses a custom server to serve data due to some issues with API as Swiggy's API is not public.Due to which many features had to be removed.

+Here is the Link to the complete version of the project which used the swiggy API : [Demo Video](https://www.linkedin.com/posts/kunal-salunkhe12_reactjs-frontenddevelopment-project-activity-7076582747355439104-n3HW?utm_source=share&utm_medium=member_desktop)

+## Description 📝

 YumYum is a ReactJS project that serves as a food ordering app.
-It utilizes Swiggy's public APIs to fetch data and incorporates React Router DOM for seamless navigation.
+It utilizes Swiggy's public data and incorporates React Router DOM for seamless navigation.
 The project extensively leverages hooks and prop drilling for efficient data management.

 ## Demo